Slavery in Somalia: Origin of the Bantu slave trade

-Bantus are ethnically, physically, and culturally distinct from Somalis and Ethiopians they have remained marginalized ever since their arrival in the Horn of Africa.
+Bantus are ethnically, physically, and culturally distinct from Somalis and Ethiopians and they have remained marginalized ever since their arrival to the Horn of Africa.

 All in all, the number of Bantu inhabitants in Somalia before the civil war is thought to have been about 80,000 (1970 estimate), with most concentrated between the Juba and Shabelle rivers in the south.
-Recent estimates, however, place the figure as high as 900,000 persons.
+Recent estimates place the figure as high as 900,000 people, however, lower estimates place the figure between 500,000 and 600,000.